ahsandar/ultronex/README.md

+On Github its a `mirror` from private Gitlab repo

 # UltronX

 Its my first attempt at writing `elixir`, the code might not very elixirish.
 This is a rewrite of a slack bot I did few years ago in ruby.
 Blog post coming soon showcasing the results but for now as an update `elixir` is outperforming `ruby` by 100%